 (xxiii) New boating facilities that provide moorage shall not be constructed unless access is available toadequate and convenient facilities for pump-out of holding tanks.
+Part 1 Administration

-- (xxiv) New boat maintenance and repair facilities shall be designed, located and operated in a way that ensures there will be no discharge of toxic materials from boats (fuels, oils, maintenance by-products, etc.) (xxv) In order to minimize the impact on aquatic life, lighting of commercial and industrial developments built over the water surface should be kept to the minimum - (xxv) In order to minimize the impact on aquatic life, lighting of commercial and industrial developments built over the water surface should be kept to the minimum necessary for safety and visibility.
+- (xxiv) New boat maintenance and repair facilities shall be designed, located and operated in a way that ensures there will be no discharge of toxic materials from boats (fuels, oils, maintenance by-products, etc.) - (xxv) In order to minimize the impact on aquatic life, lighting of commercial and industrial developments built over the water surface should be kept to the minimum necessary for safety and visibility.
 Light fixtures on such sites should focus light on the area to be illuminated and avoid spillage of light into other areas.
 Fixtures should not result in glare when viewed from areas that overlook the sea.
 Low-glare fixtures with a high-cutoff angle should be used.
 Full- spectrum fixtures are preferred.
 Neon lighting should not be used outside buildings. - (xxvi) Signs on commercial and industrial developments built over the water surface should not move or be audible and should not incorporate lighting that moves or flashes or gives the impression of doing so.